NCDware installation

 - a file

-with X11 colour descriptions
+rgb.txtwith X11 colour descriptions

-(e.g. from standard /usr/lib/X11/rgb.txt
+(e.g. from standard/usr/lib/X11/rgb.txt).

 - a file

-with additional configurations.
+configs/ncd_stdwith additional configurations.

 An original and an